rancher/rancher.github.io/os/configuration/custom-docker/index.md

 ### Custom Docker and Custom System Docker

-In order to change the Docker version in Docker and System Docker, you'll be [building your own custom RancherOS ISO]({{site.baseurl}}/os/configuration/custom-rancheros-iso/).
+In order to change both Docker and System Docker, you'll have to [build a custom RancherOS ISO]({{site.baseurl}}/os/configuration/custom-rancheros-iso/).

 1. Create a clone of the main [RancherOS repository](https://github.com/rancher/os) to your local machine with a `git clone`.